 Čardaklije is a short distance from the center of Bihać, and the drive is beautiful, and there is loads of parking and places for kids to run about safely.

 This is a working farm but allows visitors to head there to learn more about the work that goes on there, conservation, the environment, and of course, simply to check out the landscapes and relax.

-This is literally a small village, consisting of bakery and kitchen, a Čardak (a building where milk and meat are prepared in a traditional manner), a children’s corner, a workshop, a “House of Fun” where you can sample locally made schnapps, and a guest house.
+This is a small village, consisting of a bakery and kitchen, a Čardak (a building where milk and meat are prepared traditionally), a children’s corner, a workshop, a “House of Fun” where you can sample locally made schnapps, and a guest house.

 As well as a place to head to for fun, this is a wondrous place to stay.
 Accommodation is available in two country homes, equipped with 4 to 6 beds.
 Other accommodation options are Apartment Draginja and hostel Čardaklije.
 All accommodation types are very reasonably priced for the incredible experience that you will undoubtedly get.

 Above all, you must come here for at least the food & homemade juices.
 We ate lunch here, and my taste buds are still tingling from the heavenly fried bread they served.

 These are just a few of the main hotspots of Bihać.
 Of course, there are plenty more hidden gems to unearth while you are there!

 Where To Stay In Bihać

 So, now that I have convinced you to head to Bihać, you need to know where to stay.
 If you’re visiting Bosnia and Herzegovina, you’re generally spoilt for choice of places to sleep, and Bihać is no different.

 There are many choices, so let’s check out some of the best on offer.